-- A. WHEREAS, the County purchased the former La Quinta Inn located at 10530 Northup Way, Kirkland (the "Property"), King County Assessor's parcel number 6194300010, for use as permanent supportive housing ("PSH") pursuant to the County's Health Through Housing ("HtH") program; and - B. WHEREAS, Chapter 36.70A of the Revised Code of Washington (RCW) was amended by the State legislature under HB 1923 (2019) to include provisions for permanent supportive housing and a definition thereof at RCW 36.70A.030(19); and - C. WHEREAS, the HtH program was authorized and is governed by County Ordinances No. 19236 and No. 19366 and RCW 82.14.530, as may be amended; and - D. WHEREAS, the County's HtH Implementation Plan adopted by Ordinance 19366 ("County Implementation Plan"), required the County to reach agreement with the City before acquiring a site in Kirkland for its PSH facility; and - E. WHEREAS, the City's requirements for agreeing to the County's use of the Property as a PSH facility (the "Facility"), agreed to by the County, are set forth in the Term Sheet attached as Exhibit A to Resolution R-5522, passed by the City Council on March 1, 2022; and - F. WHEREAS, the conditions of the Term Sheet address the fact that the Facility will share a common border with a major school and will be in close proximity to a preschool and daycare facility; and - G. WHEREAS, the County Implementation Plan also requires the County to partner with the City regarding operation of the Facility; and - H. WHEREAS, Resolution R-5522 authorized the City Manager to negotiate this Agreement with the County to ensure that operation of the Facility is consistent with the Term Sheet; and - I. WHEREAS, Resolution R-5522 directed the City Manager to perform a robust community engagement and stakeholder outreach process to allow interested members of the public to provide comment and feedback regarding proposed terms for this Agreement, and such outreach included a town hall, several focus groups, feedback from the community through electronic platforms, and a public hearing on January 21, 2023; and
+- A. WHEREAS, the County purchased the former La Quinta Inn located at 10530 Northup Way, Kirkland (the "Property"), King County Assessor's parcel number 6194300010, for use as permanent supportive housing ("PSH") pursuant to the County's Health Through Housing ("HtH") program; and - B. WHEREAS, the legal description of the Property is set forth in Exhibit A to this Agreement; and - B. WHEREAS, Chapter 36.70A of the Revised Code of Washington (RCW) was amended by the State legislature under HB 1923 (2019) to include provisions for permanent supportive housing and a definition thereof at RCW 36.70A.030(19); and - C. WHEREAS, the HtH program is-was authorized and is governed by County Ordinances No. 19236 and No. 19366 and RCW 82.14.530, as may be amended; and - D. WHEREAS, the County's HtH Implementation Plan adopted by Ordinance 19366 ("County Implementation Plan"), required the County to reach agreement with the City before acquiring a site in Kirkland for its PSH facility; and - E. WHEREAS, the City's requirements for agreeing to the County's use of the Property as a PSH facility (the "Facility"), agreed to by the County, are set forth in the Term Sheet attached as Exhibit A to Resolution R-5522, passed by the City Council on March 1, 2022; and - F. WHEREAS, the conditions of the Term Sheet address the fact that the Facility will share a common border with a major school and will be in close proximity to a preschool and daycare facility; and - G. WHEREAS, the County Implementation Plan also requires the County to partner with the City regarding operation of the Facility; and - H. WHEREAS, Resolution R-5522 authorized the City Manager to negotiate this Agreement with the County to ensure that operation of the Facility is consistent with the Term Sheet; and - I. WHEREAS, Resolution R-5522 directed the City Manager to perform a robust community engagement and stakeholder outreach process to allow interested members of the public to provide comment and feedback regarding proposed terms for this Agreement, and such outreach included a town hall, several focus groups, and feedback from the community through electronic platforms, and a public hearing on [date to be determined]; and

-- J. WHEREAS, the negotiation of this Agreement has been informed by the information provided by the public during such outreach process; and - K. WHEREAS, these negotiated terms and conditions are expressed both in this Agreement and in the Services Agreement attached to this Agreement as Exhibit A; and - L. WHEREAS, the County is responsible for the operation of its Facility and for ensuring that its contractor selected to operate the Facility abides by the terms and conditions of the Services Agreement; and - M. WHEREAS, the County agrees the City will have clear rights and authority to seek specific performance of this Agreement, including to ensure that the County requires the Contractor to maintain compliance with the terms of the Services Agreement; and - N. WHEREAS, the City Council conducted a public hearing to consider this Agreement on January 17, 2023, and approved its execution on March 21, 2023, by Resolution No. R-5583.
+- J. WHEREAS, the negotiation of this Agreement has been informed by the information provided by the public during such outreach process; and - K. WHEREAS, these negotiated terms and conditions are expressed both in this Agreement and in the Services Agreement attached to this Agreement as Exhibit BA; and - L. WHEREAS, the County is responsible for the operation of its Facility and for ensuring that its contractor selected to operate the Facility abides by the terms and conditions of the Services Agreement; and - M. WHEREAS, the County agrees the City will have clear rights and authority to seek specific performance of the this Agreement, including to ensure that the County requires the Contractor to maintain compliance with the terms of the Services Agreement; and - N. WHEREAS, the City Council conducted a public hearing to consider this Agreement on \\\\\\, 2022, and approved its execution on \\\\\\, 2022, by Ordinance No. \\\\\\.